 How to Block a Website in 2024

-Step-by-step guide on blocking websites for teachers, guardians and parents to keep students and children protected from harmful and distracting online content.
+Find out how you can block websites to keep your students and children protected from harmful and distracting online content.

 7 minutes